 Preparing for the Future: Why I Updated My Will at 38 Weeks Pregnant

-At 38 weeks pregnant, I’ve been checking things off my list — hospital bag, baby essentials, freezer meals, and yes… even my Last Will & Testament.
+At 38 weeks pregnant, I’ve been checking things off my list: my hospital bag, baby essentials, freezer meals, and yes, even my Last Will & Testament.

 Let’s talk about it.